 — Romi Cohn.

-The Jewish Partisan Educational Foundation invites everyone to celebrate the birthday of Avrohom “Romi” Cohn, who was born in Bratislava, Czechoslovakia on March 10th, 1929.
-He was only ten years old when the Germans invaded his country in 1938.
+Avrohom “Romi” Cohn was born in Bratislava, Czechoslovakia on March 10, 1929.
+He was only ten years old in 1938 when the Germans invaded his country.
 During mass deportations of Jews from Slovakia in 1942, the Nazis granted his family an “economic exception” and they were allowed to stay.
-However, as the war raged on, they realized that staying in Czechoslovakia had become too dangerous, and Romi was eventually smuggled over the border into Hungary.
+However, as the war raged on, the family realized that staying in Czechoslovakia had become too dangerous, and Romi was eventually smuggled over the border into Hungary.

 Unable to speak Hungarian, Romi knew that merely opening his mouth exposed him as an illegal refugee.
 He settled in a small town and enrolled at a local yeshiva, where the headmaster was sympathetic to his plight.
 He continued his education until 1944.
 When Hungary formally joined the Axis and began mass deportations of Jews, Romi returned home to Czechoslovakia, this time carrying forged Christian identification papers.